This post might contain affiliate links that give us commission upon purchase. This does not change the price for you.

 If you really want a purely Danish bank account, then you sould try Lunar Business (formerly known as LunarWay) as your company account.
 It is relatively cheap, but they are not considered as a place where you can get an easy account.

-Free Danish business bank account in 2022
+Free Danish business bank account

 It is not possible to get a free Danish business account in a Danish bank without already having a relationship with the bank.
 Something we suppose most of our readers do not.
 If you already have a good relationship with your bank in Denmark, you should ask them if they can provide you with a good and cheap business account.
 Be sure for ask for an “erhvervskonto” in Danish.